Summer Babywearing and Woven Wraps

 Short Wraps are Cooler in Hot Weather

 Another cool option for Summer babywearing is a shortie (shorty?) in a single layer carry.
 If you already have a wrap and it’s not the coolest fabric, it’s good to know that a heavier wrap in a single layer carry can be as cool as a thin wrap with multiple layers.
-A size 4 will give most parents several front, back, and hip carry options that won’t warm you up as much as a longer wrap.
-Find more information about short wrap carries and which size wrap will work for a parent of ANY size, here.

 Tips for Choosing a Summer Wrap Carry:

-1. A carry that does not tie around your waist can keep you cooler (click on photos below for tutorials).
+- A carry that does not tie around your waist can keep you cooler (click on photos below for tutorials).

-2. You can often bunch up instead of spreading a pass in a front carry that has more than one layer – just make sure that baby is secure, supported, and you are both comfy.
+- You can bunch up two cross passes in a Front Wrap Cross Carry instead of spreading them over baby – just make sure that baby is secure, supported, and you are both comfy.

-3. For older babies, a back carry usually feels cooler than a chest to chest carry, but you want to be able to see and interact with them enough to know if they are doing well or getting too hot.
+- A back carry usually feels cooler than a chest to chest carry, but you want to be able to see and interact with them enough to know if they are doing well or getting too hot.

 Kangaroo Carry is a front carry that can be used for newborn through toddler with a single layer over baby and open sides for airflow.
-With a short wrap, tie the carry under your baby’s bottom to avoid a warm strap tied around your waist.
+With a short wrap, tie the carry under your baby’s bottom to avoid wrap tied around your waist.
 This carry can also be done with a longer wrap but you would wrap around your waist to tie in back to use up the extra length.
 Learn how to do a Kangaroo Carry with a woven wrap using the photo or video tutorial .

-Front Wrap Cross Carry TUB (tied under bottom) is great for all ages especially if you’re already familiar with FWCC and want to try it as a single layer carry with a shorter wrap. .
+Front Wrap Cross Carry TUB (tied under bottom) is great for all ages especially if you’re already familiar with FWCC and want to try it as a single layer carry with a shorter wrap.
+Learn how to do this FWCC TUB or FWCC TAS (tied at shoulder) in the videos near the top of this woven wrap tutorial page.

-Semi FWCC is another great front carry for someone who is familiar with FWCC and feels cooler with only two layers over baby and only one shoulder wrapped.
-Even if you’re totally new to woven wraps, you can learn how to do this short, cool carry..
+Semi Front Wrap Cross Carry (SFWCC) is another great front carry for someone who is familiar with FWCC and feels cooler with only two layers over baby and only one shoulder wrapped.
+Even if you’re totally new to woven wraps, you can learn how to do this short, cool Semi Front Wrap Cross Carry.

 You can learn to do a Rucksack Carry here – it is a great choice for a back carry in hot weather with only a single layer on baby and rucksack strap on the parent instead of fabric covering any part of your torso.

 Semi Double Hammock Carry gives you much of the same famous support as a full Double Hammock Carry but with only one shoulder and a much shorter wrap it will leave you feeling much cooler.
-Learn to use your wrap in a Semi Double Hammock .
+Learn to use your wrap in a Semi Double Hammock

 By the way, there are tons of options for how to wrap.
 So if you want to just learn how to use your wrap in all the ways so you can always choose the one that fits this moment best . . .
 I have a woven wrap membership where I make wrapping easy and fun.